RatneshMaurya1/apnacollege-deremo/README.md

-# apnacollege-deremo
+# apnacollege-demo
-this is mu repository
+this is my git repository
+Author - Ratnesh Maurya